 There are many benefits to multi-material 3D printing and more than one way to get the job done.
 Let’s explore what those are!

 The Benefits of Multi-Material 3D Printing

 Multi-material 3D printing is especially beneficial when trying to print complex objects.
 Because FFF (Fused Filament Fabrication) deposits filaments layer by layer, some prints require using support material.
-For example, objects that have an overhang, or designs that have some sort of structure that are not conducive for layer by layer production, will need a support material to provide a base for the filament to create the final part.
+For example, objects that have an overhang, or designs that have some sort of structure that is not conducive for layer by layer production, will need support material to provide a base for the filament to create the final part.